Are you wondering how to get more traffic from Google? I’d like to try and help you out.

 I’ll never forget the first time I got 100,000 visitors from Google in one month.
 I still feel extremely lucky.
-Today I’m going to show you how I think I did it in the hope that something will be new for you.
+And while I feel very uncomfortable sharing statistics (because it feels like bragging) I decided to mention them in this post to show you that it is possible.

 When you first think about starting a blog you kind of don’t imagine you’ll ever get more than a trickle of traffic.